pvlbzn/Today/Jun8/java_final.md

 `final` field is final, it can not be changed after initialization.

 #### Method
 `final` keyword in method signature means that this method can't be overriden by subclasses.
+Dynamic binding won't count this method.
 Programmer may declare all methods as `final` unless you have no good reason to want a polymorphism.

 #### Class
 `final` class can not be subclassed.